tanvir-git/odoo-documentation/content/applications/productivity/iot/config/connect.rst

 .. important::
-   The :abbr:`IoT (Internet of Things)` box may need to be manually rebooted upon successfully connecting via WiFi for the box to appear in the *IoT app* on the Odoo database.
+   The :abbr:`IoT (Internet of Things)` box may need to be manually rebooted upon successfully connecting via WiFi for the box to appear in the *IoT* app on the Odoo database.
 To do so, simply unplug the device and plug it back into the power source after ten seconds.

-.. _iot_connect/token:
+.. _iot/config/connect_token:

 Manually connecting the IoT box using the token
 ===============================================

 A manual connection of the :abbr:`IoT (Internet of Things)` box to the :abbr:`IoT (Internet of Things)` app can be made using the *token*, from a computer.
-The *token* can be found by navigating to :menuselection:`IoT app --> IoT Boxes` and clicking on :guilabel:`Connect`.
+The token can be found by navigating to :menuselection:`IoT app --> IoT Boxes` and clicking on :guilabel:`Connect`.

 Under the :guilabel:`WiFi Connection` section of the :guilabel:`Connect an IoT Box` page that appears, click :guilabel:`Copy` to the right of the :guilabel:`Token`.
 This token will be entered